The Lemniscate of Bernoulli, Without Formulas: Abstract

-There exists a very simple method to construct Bernoulli's lemniscate using the following construction with three linked sticks.
-Suppose that two sticks $F_1A$ and $F_2B$ are linked in points $F_1$ and $F_2$ respectively, and have lengths equal to $\frac{1}{\sqrt 2}|F_1F_2|$.
-Then let the points $A$ and $B$ lie on the different sides of the line $F_1F_2$.
-The third sticks joins the points $A$ and $B$ and its length equals to $|F_1F_2|$ (fig. \ref{construct of lemniscate}).

-Let us show, that under motion of this construction \textit{midpoint of $AB$ is moving on the lemniscate of Bernoulli with foci $F_1$ and $F_2$}.
+There exists a very simple method to construct the lemniscate of Bernoulli using the following three-bar linkage.
+This construction was invented by James Watt: Take two equal rods $F_1A$ and $F_2B$ of the length $\frac{1}{\sqrt 2}|F_1F_2|$ and fixed at the points $F_1$ and $F_2$ respectively.
+Let points $A$ and $B$ lie on opposite sides of the line $F_1F_2$.
+The third rod cinnects the points $A$ and $B$ and its length equals $|F_1F_2|$ (Fig.~\ref{fig:construct of lemniscate}).
+Then, during the motion of the linkage \emph{the midpoint $X$ of the rod $AB$ traces the lemniscate of Bernoulli with foci at $F_1$ and $F_2$}.

-\textbf{Proof.} Denote midpoint of the segment $AB$ by $X$.
-Note, that polygon $F_1AF_2B$ is a isosceles trapezoid (fig. \ref{proof of method}).
-Moreover, triangles $\triangle AF_1X$ and $\triangle ABF_1$ are similar, because they have a common angle $A$ and the following equation holds
+\begin{proof} Note that the quadrilateral $F_1AF_2B$ is an isosceles trapezoid (Fig.~\ref{fig:proof of method}).
+Moreover, triangles $\triangle AF_1X$ and $\triangle ABF_1$ are similar, because they have the common angle $A$ and the following relation on their sides holds:

-For the same reason triangles $\triangle BXF_2$ and $\triangle BF_2A$ are similar.
-They have a common angle $B$, and the ratios of the length of the sides with endpoints in $B$ equals to $\sqrt 2$.
+For the same reason, triangles $\triangle BXF_2$ and $\triangle BF_2A$ are similar.
+They have the common angle $B$, and the ratios of the length of the sides with endpoints at $B$ is $\sqrt 2$.
 Therefore, we can write the following equations: